ABOUT US

 MISSION

-To be one of the first and leading organizations in Lithuania seeking to protect biodiversity through the promotion of nature conservation and the sustainable use of resources.
+We aim to be one of the first and leading organisations in Lithuania seeking to protect biodiversity through the promotion of nature conservation and the sustainable use of resources.

 Our team

-The Lithuanian Fund for Nature team is made up of people united by their love for and desire to conserve nature.
-Each member brings unique experience, knowledge, and enthusiasm to help us achieve our goals.
+The Lithuanian Fund for Nature is a team of people united by their love of nature and their desire to conserve it.
+Every team member brings unique experience, knowledge and enthusiasm to help us achieve our goals.

-We are dedicated to collaborating with communities, businesses, and governments to promote sustainable resource use and biodiversity conservation.
-Together, we strive for long-term solutions that will protect our planet's natural wealth for future generations.
+We are committed to working with communities, businesses and governments to encourage the sustainable use of resources and the conservation of biodiversity.
+Together, we strive for long-term solutions that will safeguard the planet's natural resources for future generations.

 _JPG.jpg)